mbrukman/sense-engine/README.md

 familiar with NodeJS, writing an engine for Sense should be simple.

-Engines implement a basic Engine API and include a `sense` entry in the modules `package.json` file.
+Engines implement a basic Engine API and include a `sense` entry in the module's `package.json` file.
 Full details are below.
 The `examples` folder includes an echo engine to get you started.
 For a more complete example, see Sense's [JavaScript](http://github.com/SensePlatform/sense-js-engine) engine.